 BHDR = BSGS-Hoisted Diagonal Regression · BSGS = Baby-Step Giant-Step

-Kernel SHAP under CKKS fully homomorphic encryption, end-to-end, non-interactive, single-server.
-The server never sees the client's input, the prediction, or the explanation in plaintext.
-The closing weighted-least-squares regression — previously 84% of the pipeline at 7.7s — is reduced to 0.6s by shifting the regression matrix M = (ZᵀWZ)⁻¹ ZᵀW offline (it depends only on public sampling parameters) and evaluating M · enc(y) via a BSGS-hoisted diagonal matvec on a K′-periodic replicate encoding.
-Rotations drop from ~2,200 to 51 at d = 50 — a 43× reduction and a 4.4× speedup on the full pipeline.
+BHDR computes Kernel SHAP attributions under CKKS fully homomorphic encryption on a single server, non-interactively.
+The client's input, the prediction, and the explanation all stay encrypted on the server.
+The closing weighted-least-squares regression was 84% of the pipeline cost at 7.7s.
+Observation: the regression matrix M = (ZᵀWZ)⁻¹ ZᵀW depends only on public sampling parameters, so we precompute it offline in plaintext, then evaluate M · enc(y) with a BSGS-hoisted diagonal matvec over a K′-periodic replicate encoding.
+Rotations drop from ~2,200 to 51 at d = 50.
+Regression time drops to 0.6s.
+The full pipeline is 4.4× faster.

 // Threat model: honest-but-curious single-server adversary.
 Server follows the protocol, attempts to learn from ciphertexts.
 Integrity against malicious servers and output privacy against curious decryption oracles are treated in companion work (Freivalds/LCV-IPA; IND-CPAD flooding).

-We are not aware of any prior single-server FHE construction that computes Kernel SHAP end-to-end without decrypting the input (we surveyed the Nguyen et al. 2024 privacy-preserving XAI review, IACR ePrint, and the proceedings of CCS, S&P, USENIX Security, NeurIPS, ICML through early 2026).
+We surveyed the Nguyen et al. 2024 privacy-preserving XAI review, IACR ePrint, and the proceedings of CCS, S&P, USENIX Security, NeurIPS, and ICML through early 2026, and did not find a single-server FHE construction that computes Kernel SHAP end-to-end without decrypting the input.
 XorSHAP (MPC) and gradient-based FHE attribution exist; Shapley-based FHE explanations do not.
-The reason is cost: a natural port of Kernel SHAP's closing weighted-least-squares regression consumes ~2,200 ciphertext rotations per query at d = 50 on the production binding path, since every output feature wants its own dot product over K packed slots.
-That puts the regression at multiple seconds per query, dominating the entire pipeline.
+The reason is cost.
+A natural port of Kernel SHAP's closing weighted-least-squares regression consumes around 2,200 ciphertext rotations per query at d = 50 on our production binding path, because every output feature wants its own dot product over K packed slots.
+That puts the regression at multiple seconds per query, dominating the rest of the pipeline.

-Kernel SHAP's closing step is φ = M · y, where M = (ZᵀWZ)⁻¹ ZᵀW and Z, W are the public coalition sampling matrix and kernel weights.
-M depends on nothing secret — so we compute it once, offline, in plaintext.
-At encryption time only the encrypted coalition outputs y remain on the FHE side, turning an expensive encrypted linear system into a plaintext-matrix × encrypted-vector product.
-Prior MPC-based Shapley constructions (HESV, VLDB 2023) have separately exploited the public structure of SHAP regression weights; our contribution is the combination with BSGS-hoisted diagonal matvec and K′-periodic replicate encoding, which together unlock single-server FHE deployment.
+Kernel SHAP's closing step is φ = M · y, where M = (ZᵀWZ)⁻¹ ZᵀW, and both Z and W are public: Z is the coalition sampling matrix, W holds the kernel weights.
+M depends on no secret.
+We compute it once, offline, in plaintext.
+At query time only the coalition outputs y are encrypted, and the regression becomes a plaintext-matrix × encrypted-vector product.
+HESV (VLDB 2023) made a similar observation in the MPC setting.
+Our contribution is combining it with a BSGS-hoisted diagonal matvec and K′-periodic replicate encoding so that the matvec works on a single server under CKKS.

-We encode M on the diagonals of a K′-periodic replicated slot layout (K′ = 512 ≥ K = 390) and evaluate M · enc(y) with a Baby-Step Giant-Step (BSGS) split of r₁ = 32 baby steps and r₂ = 16 giant steps.
-Baby-step rotations use EvalFastRotationExt with level-2 hoisting — one shared KeySwitchDown for the whole group.
-The total rotation budget collapses to 51 amortized keys: 31 baby-step, 15 giant-step, 5 replication doublings.
-A 43× reduction against the production baseline; 381× against a naïve d(K−1) bound.
+We encode M on the diagonals of a K′-periodic replicated slot layout (K′ = 512 ≥ K = 390) and evaluate M · enc(y) with a Baby-Step Giant-Step split of r₁ = 32 baby steps and r₂ = 16 giant steps.
+Baby-step rotations use EvalFastRotationExt with level-2 hoisting: one shared KeySwitchDown for the whole group.
+Total rotation budget: 31 baby-step, 15 giant-step, 5 replication doublings, for 51 amortized keys.
+That is 43× below the production BSGS baseline, and 381× below the textbook d(K−1) bound.

 The BHDR-hoisted diagonal regression collapses the regression step from ~84% of the v1 pipeline (7.70 s) to ~29% of the v2 pipeline (0.60 s).
 Coalition masking and model evaluation are unchanged by BHDR; the bottleneck now sits in the model-evaluation stage, setting up the next optimisation target.
 Overall pipeline speedup: 4.4×.